oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 There will be 3 specific policies:

 *   **Safe but not may not converge**: similar to the today's only one.
 The downtime will be increased until the **limit for max downtime**.
 If it will be stalling for more than **limit for stalling**, the migration will be aborted.
 The **autoConverge** and **compressed** will be turned off.
-*   **Guaranteed to converge but may make the VM to fail**: same function to the downtimesList as before, but the endAction will be "turn to postcopy mode".
+*   **Guaranteed to converge**: same function to the downtimesList as before, but the endAction will be "turn to postcopy mode".
 The **autoConverge** and **compressed** will be turned on.
-*   **Should converge but with long pause**: it will take one more parameter, the hard limit.
+*   **Should converge but guest may notice a pause**: it will take one more parameter, the hard limit.
 The downtime will be increased until the **limit for max downtime** and if reached, the hard limit will be applied for maxDowntime.
 This hard limit may be a very high number like 90 seconds.
 If it will be stalling also now, abort migration.
 The **autoConverge** and **compressed** will be turned on.

 The user will be allowed to create his own policy where he will be able to configure the **autoConverge**, **compressed** and **end action** with all due limits.